wikimedia/operations-deployment-charts/charts/flink-kubernetes-operator/README.md

 https://github.com/apache/flink-kubernetes-operator/tree/main/helm/flink-kubernetes-operator

 - crds are moved to a separate chart: flink-kubernetes-operator-crds
-- templates/networkpolicy.yaml is added to allow access to metrics port.
+- templates/networkpolicy.yaml is added to allow:
+-- access to metrics port
+-- egress to kubernetes API at .Values.kubernetesMasters.cidrs -- ingress to webhook from kubernetes API at .Values.kubernetesMasters.cidrs if .Values.webhook.create is true.

 ## Summary of ServiceAccounts and RBAC